-As with any security program, security education of users is critical and has to include training of security risks specific to medical devises.
+As with any security program, security education of users is critical and has to include training of security risks specific to medical devices.

-- 1700 The type of training provided will vary based on the users' roles and responsibilities.
-Somebody who regularly builds networks or installs medical devise will need a much deeper training than a clinical user.
-However, even clinical users like nurses and doctors need to have basic security training so that they are: - Informed and up-to-date on the trends in cyber-threats (as appropriate for their role). - 1705
+The type of training provided will vary based on the users' roles and responsibilities.
+Somebody who regularly builds networks or installs medical device will need a much deeper training than a clinical user.
+However, even clinical users like nurses and doctors need to have basic security training so that they are:

-- Knowledgeable about the secure use of computer systems, including medical devices. - Being trained in basic security practices. - Able to spot unusual system behavior as that may indicate a security compromise.

-This type of training should not be limited to the normal use of computer systems, e.g., email, web browsing, or use of clinical and business application.
-In today's healthcare environment, this also needs to include specific education about computer-based and networked medical devise, as the following examples demonstrate:
+- Informed and up-to-date on the trends in cyber-threats (as appropriate for their role). - Knowledgeable about the secure use of computer systems, including medical devices. - Being trained in basic security practices. - Able to spot unusual system behavior as that may indicate a security compromise. - This type of training should not be limited to the normal use of computer systems, e.g., email, web browsing, or use of clinical and business application.
+In today's healthcare environment, this also needs to include specific education about computer-based and networked medical device, as the following examples demonstrate:

-- Service technician introducing malware to a medical device network via a USB stick, • which got infected due to previous use at home, airports, hotels, coffee shops, or other hospitals. - 1715 • A clinician shutting down a ventilator by plugging in his smartphone with the intent to recharge it. - Medical devise receiving a network-based upgrade of their operating system during a patient procedure.
+- Service personnel introducing malware to a medical device network via a USB stick, which got infected due to previous use at home, airports, hotels, coffee shops, or other hospitals. - A clinician shutting down a ventilator by plugging in his smartphone with the intent to recharge it. - Medical device receiving a network-based upgrade of their operating system during a patient procedure. - As key constituents, training of Biomedical Engineers and Technicians is of critical importance.
+These healthcare technology professionals are intimately involved with medical device management and are key stakeholders in mitigating cybersecurity threats.
+Their day-to-day decisions affect the security posture of a medical device ecosystem and they are a critical party at the table when key decisions are made.

-7.8.3 Supply Chain Management
+1725 7.8.3 Supply Chain Management

-- 1720 An area of risk that's often overlooked is that of Supply Chain Management which consists of the medical device's origin and storage prior to delivery.
+An area of risk that's often overlooked is that of Supply Chain Management which consists of the medical device's origin and storage prior to delivery.
 The Supply Chain Management of medical devices and associated accessories must be secure, resilient and well managed.
-By incorporating the following security measures into traditional supply chain management practices, an added layer of protection is provided to protect against threats such as piracy, 1725 terrorism and theft.
+By incorporating the following security measures into traditional supply chain management practices, an added layer of protection is provided to protect against threats such as piracy, terrorism and theft.

-- Compilation an inventory of all medical equipment that include the following information - Device type and identifier - Device revision or version which includes the operating system, operating system service pack and patch level - Does the device control or process electronic Protected Health Information (ePHI) - Security baseline and posture - Updating equipment inventory whenever there is any change in information for any inventory item - 1735 • Annual audit/review of the medical device inventory by the clinical engineering department (or other responsible party)
+- - Compilation an inventory of all medical equipment that include the following information - Device type and identifier - Device revision or version which includes the operating system, operating system service pack and patch level - Does the device control or process electronic Protected Health Information (ePHI) - Security baseline and posture

+- Updating equipment inventory whenever there is any change in information for any inventory item - Annual audit/review of the medical device inventory by the clinical engineering department (or other responsible party)